What Is True Friendship?

 The more you spend time with someone, the more you might get to know them.
 Over time, you'll often learn their behavioral patterns or how they treat you and other people.
 Being trustworthy is one of the important qualities of a good friend.
 A true friend will likely not betray you, disregard your limits, or make you question yourself.
 They may support you when they're able, try to remain open in communication, and stick to their word.

-Real friends are usually ones that have mutual respect for one another.
+Real friends are usually those who have mutual respect for one another and accept who the other truly is without asking them to change.
 Although both parties may not always agree, they could still admire each other and believe they're both doing their best and acting out of positive intentions.
 Close friends may argue or disagree at times.
 However, disrespect might include behaviors like:

 • Disregarding one friend's boundaries